jordan4ibanez/G3N-Windows-Dependency-Script/README.md

 I recommend \My Documents\

+** It is HIGHLY recommended you restart your computer after running this to reload your system's environment **

 Required software:

 It is highly recommended you use the default install locations unless you want to rewrite part of the script for your specific Windows environment.